MakeGamesWithUs/GottaCodeEmAll-Cloupp/steps/Customizing your monster.md

 Calling Functions
 =====================

 You can call functions inside of other functions.
-In the initalize function, we can call the ```setupMonsterStats``` function.
+In the initialize function, we can call the ```setupMonsterStats``` function.

 Below the line where we assign the ```nickname``` variable in the ```initialize``` function, add the line: